aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

              }
 ```

-If you know exactly which phrases you\'re looking for, you can try out
+If you know exactly which phrases you're looking for, you can try out
 our `match-phrase`
 [search_match_phrase()](https://github.com/aiven/demo-opensearch-python/blob/main/search.py).